HoBeZwe/SphericalScattering.jl/docs/src/joss/paper.md

 - dielectric spheres

 all via a unified interface.
-In consequence, `SphericalScattering` facilitates a reproducible and comparable verification of approaches to solve electromagnetic scattering problems.
+In consequence, `SphericalScattering` is a useful (code-) verification tool in the area of electromagnetic scattering for a wide range of scenarios.
 For this purpose, it has already been employed in scientific puplications [@hofmannLowFrequencyStableDiscretization2021;@hofmannLowFrequencyStabilizedElectricField2022;@hofmannEfficientCombinationScalarPotential2022a;@hofmannExcitationAwareSelfAdaptiveFrequency2023;@hofmannLowFrequencyStableExcitation2023;@hofmannInvestigationsLowFrequencyStability2023;@hofmannSelfAdaptiveFrequencyNormalization2023].